tcroshaw/tcroshaw.github.io/capstone/index.md

 <img src="wordcloud_hail_sample.png" alt="">

-In this stage of the investigation I will refine the problem statement, deliverables and perform an exploratory data analysis on my main Twitter dataset.
+In this stage of the investigation I will refine the problem statement, deliverables and perform an exploratory data analysis on my main Twitter dataset, the Brisbane Hailstorm.

-Some specific goals of this project are to:
+The specific goals of this project are to:

 - Identify language in tweets that confirms a specific type of catastrophe is occuring (i.e.: a hail storm)
 - Identify language in tweets that suggests damage to property or infrastructure is occuring as a result of the event
 - Recognise sentiment in tweets that indiciates a _severe_ event is occuring (extreme words such as "massive" or "terrifying")
-- And ultimately... build a model that can effectively classify tweets that indicate a catastrophic event..
+- And ultimately... build a model that can effectively classify tweets that indicate a catastrophic event...

-I will evaluate the success of my project using the following criteria:

-- Effectively processing the twitter data to identify expected signatures (i.e.: key words such as 'hail', 'storm', 'damage') that indicate the type of event and whether it is severe (i.e.: damaging).
-- Observe relationships and sentiment in the language of the tweet.
-- Develop an algorithm, or a combination of algorithms, that can confidently determine a catastrophic hail event from tweets.*

 *Note that at this stage the target variables for classification are still under investigation.
 Part-03 will refine my modelling approach...